COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 Note that this timeline is not meant to be complete, but is only an indication of how major events related to COVID-19 unfolded in the UK over time, and which restrictions were put into place at what point in time.
 For a more complete report on the development of COVID-19 in the UK, you can <a href="https://en.wikipedia.org/wiki/2020_coronavirus_pandemic_in_the_United_Kingdom" target = "_blank" rel = "no opener no referrer">read more here</a>.

-## Results

-We are assesing the citizen mobility pattern using ..
-Add a lay description of the radius of gyration.

 ## The Analysis

 ### Baseline February 2020